3sem/gcc_pho_pludin/docs/passes_shuffle.md

 ## Class hierarchy

 ### Concise description
-There are currently following classes: Driver, PropertyStateMachine, PassListGenerator, PassDumper, FileParser, PassLogParser, PassToReorderParser
+There are currently following classes: Driver, PropertyStateMachine, PassListGenerator, PassPrinter, FileParser, PassLogParser, PassToReorderParser

 The PropertyStateMachine responsibilty is just to store already current reordered sequence of passes, property mask after applyng those passes and to correctly apply new given pass